 Sauce

-- 4 tbsp butter 2 when sauteing and two at end to emulsify sauce
+- 4 tablespoon butter 2 when sauteing and two at end to emulsify sauce

 - ½ white onion diced